HuzaifahMajid/HuzaifahMajid/README.md

-### Hi there 👋
+#### Hi there 👋
 B.S. in CS & ITI @ Rutgers University-New Brunswick

-My initial projects have mostly been influenced by my classes, but now I spend time on computer security + cloud concepts :)
+My early projects were influenced by my coursework, but now I focus on system automation, application security, and optimizing workflows through code.

-* 🌱 I am currently pursuing the AWS cloud practitioner certification to make a smoother transition into cloud technologies

-* 📫 Contact me @ HuzaifahMajid@gmail.com | https://www.linkedin.com/in/huzaifah-majid/
+💻 What I'm Working On:
+- Building automation workflows for efficiency
+- Enhancing legal tech solutions through structured pipelines
+- Developing applications with a strong focus on security and usability
+- Exploring full-stack development for practical business solutions

+📫 Reach Me At:
+LinkedIn: linkedin.com/in/huzaifah-majid

-* Fun Fact: My hobby is flipping homes | https://www.instagram.com/da_builder_zazi
+🚀 Fun Fact: When I'm not coding, I'm flipping homes 🏠 | @da_builder_zazi